 There are different ways to infuse the herbs into the oil.
 The old-fashioned method is to mix the ingredients in a glass jar with a tight-fitting lid and let it sit in a sunny spot for 2 to 4 weeks.

 A faster method is to place the ingredients into the top of a double boiler or into a crock pot.
 Use very low heat to slowly warm the mixture since the herbs can burn easily and ruin your batch.
 You have to be especially careful if using a crock pot as they tend to get too hot even on the low setting.
 To play it safe, you can heat the ingredients for half an hour in the crock pot, turn it off for a half an hour, and then repeat.

 Slowly warm the mixture for an hour or two, strain with a cheese cloth and, if you desire, add a few drops of essential oil.
-You can keep this herbal baby oil handy in a glass jar or bottle and massage your little one with it after their bath or before bed.
+You can keep this DIY herbal baby oil handy in a glass jar or bottle and massage your little one with it after their bath or before bed.